 BIOS stands for Basic Input Output System.
-It’s a set of statements code that resides on a chip on your system’s motherboard.
-When a computer boots up, it looks in the chip for BIOS for instructions on where to find the operating system, and among many other things, BIOS is also further responsible for facilitating communication between the core operating system and the hardware.
+This is a set of coded statements that reside on a chip within your system’s motherboard.
+When a computer boots up, it retrieves instructions from the BIOS located in this chip regarding the location of the operating system, among other things.
+Moreover, the BIOS is responsible for facilitating communication between the core operating system and the hardware.

-BIOS updates are less frequently released by Gateway.
-Unless you are having a specific issue like facing compatibility issues while installing new hardware that is resolvable through BIOS update, only then you should choose to update your BIOS.
+BIOS updates are released less frequently by Gateway.
+Unless you are facing a specific issue, such as compatibility problems when installing new hardware that can be resolved through a BIOS update, you should choose to update your BIOS only then.

-Before updating BIOS, it is highly recommended that you backup your data from your system.
+Before updating the BIOS, it is highly recommended that you back up the data from your system.

 Method 1: Through a Windows Operating System

 To update your BIOS on your Gateway computer/laptop, you will first have to check which is the current version of BIOS on your system.